On average, every six minutes one American dies from a Blood Clot.

 Insurance companies review applicants on a case-by-case basis.
 No two people with a history of DVT or Blood Clots will receive the same exact rating or pricing.

-We’ve found there are some basic factors that will influence your application approval and premium costs the most.
+I’ve found there are some basic factors that will influence your application approval and premium costs the most.

 The most influential factors are: severity, timeframe, cause, medications, and comorbid conditions.

-We can help discuss all of this with you one-on-one and then help find the best life insurer for your particular needs.
+I can help discuss all of this with you one-on-one and then help find the best life insurer for your particular needs.

 Typical Ratings for Blood Clots